Student Industry Projects

 3. Contact us with your challenge

-Submit a project proposal or contact Professor Leon Sterling with the details of your problem, mentor’s contact information, and how you would like to work with students.
+Submit a project proposal or contact Professor Leon Sterling with the details of your problem, your mentor’s contact information, and how you would like to work with students.
 We will review the suitability of the project and provide recommendations if needed.

 4. Agreement establishment